 As a business owner, you’re always looking for ways to keep costs down, but you’ve also got to manage to keep both your customers and your employees happy, right?
-Offering health insurance to your employees is a big determining factor in both employee satisfaction and retention, but it’s expensive!
+Offering health insurance for employees is a big determining factor in both employee satisfaction and retention, but it’s expensive!
 You’re probably wondering how much health insurance for employees costs.
 That’s what this post breaks down for you.

 The latest data from the Kaiser Family Employer Health Benefits Survey shows a 5% increase in health insurance premiums, passing $20,000.
 On average, employees pay $6,000 of that total, with employers covering the remaining $14,000.